thisHermit/nebula/Plan.md

 # Integrating Bitcoin Network Support into Nebula Crawler

 This document outlines the challenges of adding support for the Bitcoin network to the Nebula crawler and provides a detailed list of the tasks required to achieve this integration.
 Adding support for the Bitcoin network to the Nebula crawler involves several challenges due to differences in network protocols and message handling.
 By systematically implementing the tasks outlined below, these challenges can be overcome.
-The integration will enable Nebula to crawl and monitor the Bitcoin network effectively, providing valuable insights and extending its capabilities to support a wider range of networks.
+The integration will enable Nebula to crawl the Bitcoin network (and bitcoin adjacent networks) effectively, providing valuable insights and extending its capabilities to support a wider range of networks.

 ## Challenges in Adding Bitcoin Support to Nebula